-3 Chilean airplanes grounded by bomb threats
+Chilean officials: Flights hit by wave of false bomb threats

-SANTIAGO, Chile (AP) — Aviation authorities in South America say one airliner was forced to make an emergency landing in Peru and two other flights returned to airports in Chile after Chilean officials reported receiving several bomb threats.
+SANTIAGO, Chile (AP) — At least three airliners were forced to make emergency landings or turn back to their original airports in Chile and Peru amid a wave of what aviation officials said was a wave of false bomb threats Thursday.

-A LATAM flight carrying passengers from Peru’s capital of Lima to Santiago, Chile, was safely evacuated after making an unscheduled landing in the southern Peruvian city of Pisco on Thursday.
+A LATAM Airlines flight carrying passengers from Peru’s capital of Lima to Santiago, Chile, was safely evacuated after making an unscheduled landing in the southern Peruvian city of Pisco, officials said.
+Chile-based LATAM is Latin America’s largest airline.

-Two planes operated by Chile-based Sky Airlines bound for Rosario, Argentina, and the northern Chilean city of Calama returned to Santiago without incident.
+Two planes operated by Chile-based Sky Airlines bound for Rosario, Argentina, and the northern Chilean city of Calama returned to Santiago without incident following phoned-in threats.

-Chile’s civil aviation agency says all three planes were inspected and it was determined there were no explosives on board.
-There were no immediate details about the threats except that they were phoned in.
+Chile’s civil aviation agency said all three planes were inspected and it was determined there were no explosives on board.

 Most Read Nation & World Stories